 James Vaughan, United Kingdom, Author ofFive Peso Badge Bob took immense pains with my novel and found many errors of punctuation and grammar that I had overlooked.
 He tightened my writing by pointing out redundancies and looseness of phrasing.
 He also found inconsistencies and errors of logic.
 We can all fall into the use of cliche: I used the phrase 'ripe as cheese', and Bob pointed out that not all cheeses smell strongly.
 He amused me by suggesting 'Limburger', and I went with that.
 I learned a lot from him.
 Writers can be blind to their own errors though they may spot them in another writer's work.
 Another pair of eyes is invaluable, and Bob has the in depth knowledge to do the job.
 I recommend him without reservation.
 James Vaughan

 Michael L. Patton, USA, Author of Death by the Devil's Hand I worked with Robert Schobernd on my last book “Death by the Devil’s Hand”, and came to greatly appreciate his skills and his approach.
 I found him to be much more willing to interact compared to other editors I have used.
 Some have used the “throw it over the wall” approach, where the entire interaction is you send a manuscript file, and get back a response with very little chance to ask for clarification or feedback on your changes.
 Robert, however, was available via email to respond to questions I had about comments or corrections.
 His skills improved the quality of the book tremendously.
 He caught several logic errors in the book that my earlier readers completely missed, as had I. He helped me to eliminate a tendency toward being a little too wordy, a bad habit of over explaining as a result of twenty five plus years of technical writing.
 Also his approach in pointing out my bad habits were presented in a helpful, non-judgmental way, that doesn’t bruise the exposed writer’s ego.
 He was prompt while responding to any inquiries, and met or exceeded any deadlines we had set.
 I truly enjoyed working with Robert, and would recommend his services to any of my writer friends and acquaintances.
 I plan to use his services for all my future projects.
-Michael Patton Since this initial edit, Death Makes the Devil Dance has been edited for Mr. Patton.
+Michael Patton Since this initial edit, Death Makes the Devil Dance and Death and the Devil's Henchmen have been edited for Mr. Patton.

 T. J. Shipley, USA, Author of Deadly Frost Robert Schobernd edited my novel, Deadly Frost.
 When I finished Deadly Frost I was wise enough to know that it still needed a professional editing.
 Mr Schobernd was the perfect choice.
 Bob went above and beyond the help I was promised from other editing services.
 He delivered multiple passes of his editing in a timely fashion and before the promised date.
 For myself, this was very important.
 He corrected grammar, multiple tense mistakes, rough sentences, congruity, occasional misspellings and recommended different word choices or approaches to how I originally wrote it.
 I really appreciated his inputs and most were extremely welcome and accepted.
 What I appreciated most though, and why I plan to have him edit my next book as well was that he was totally professional and completely understood that while many of his changes were grammatically correct or even more flowing, they were not how I wanted to say it.
 He never tried to change my voice or my style in the book, but conformed to my wants and needs entirely.
 I was extremely pleased when I finished writing Deadly Frost.
 But I was much more pleased after Bob’s editing made it better, it became much more polished and professional.
 I feel very lucky that I had such a professional and easy to work with editor.
 I give my highest recommendation, which is that I plan on calling on his editing skills for my next novel.
 TJ Shipley